kylecauston/HippityHoppity/README.md

 LEFT/RIGHT - rolls helicopter left/right
 TAB - switches between first and third person cams

-C - fires a tracer with particle effects
 R - fires a bomb with particle effects
 F - fire a laser that can destroy the sun
 T - fire a projectile weapon
-Y - fire a hitscan weapon
+Y - fires a tracer with particle effects
 G/H - lower and increase HP

 ESC - close the window